Think about these rules to get invited back to hunting over someone else’s bird dog.

 Thou Shall Ask Questions — and Listen

-If you are fortunate enough to experience bird dog work for your first time, you will be exposed to different breeds, training styles and game.
+If you are fortunate enough to experience bird dog work for your first time, you will be exposed to different breeds, bird dog training styles and game.
 Ask questions.
 Learn.
 You will be amazed by the accelerated knowledge you will gain over time being in the field with different people and dogs.
 Then someday, you can judge your own dog to the standards you want to achieve.
 There is always something to learn with a bird dog on the ground.
 Be a good mentor, mentee, friend and communicator.